frzyc/genshin-optimizer/libs/sr/dm/README.md

-# sr_dm
+# sr-dm

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build sr_dm` to build the library.
+Run `nx build sr-dm` to build the library.

 ## Updating repo

-Run `nx run sr_dm:update-dm` to update the underlying git submodule, such as for new game data.
+Run `nx run sr-dm:update-dm` to update the underlying git submodule, such as for new game data.